They also remind us of how fragile life truly is when we can not access these basic essential resources.

-When we stop to consider it, what is necessary for life comes to us from ²without, not within.
-If we do not partake of these physical resources, we physically die.
-We usually don't give this much thought until the threat of not having these presents itself.
+When we stop to consider it, the most basic things necessary for life comes to us from ²without, not within.
+If we do not partake of these physical resources, we die.
+We usually don't give this much thought until the threat of their absence presents itself.

 This is not only true physically but spiritually as well.
-Without God - and these physical resources created and sustained by Him - we cease to ³function as we were designed to.
+Without God - and these physical resources which are created, sustained, and provided to us by Him - we cease to ³function as we were designed to.
+But we are not just physical beings but spiritual also.
+Why?
+Because we are created in God's image and He is Spirit.

-So we are indirectly sustained by God through the things that we need for life.
-Without God these things would not exist and neither would we.
+So we are sustained by God through the material things we must have for life.
+Without God, these things would not exist, and neither would we.

 No amount of resistance to dependence or the desire to be ²independent - "free" - of our physical or spiritual needs (or limits) will change our dependence.
-We may ignore, resist, or deny our dependence, but to do so ultimately leads to death - physically and spiritually.
+We may ignore, resist, or deny it, but to do so ultimately leads to death - physically and spiritually.

 Even though we often despise ²dependence, in the above examples dependence is good, not bad, because it helps sustain our lives.